Professor Alison Rowlands

 Biography

-I grew up in Chesterfield, Derbyshire, attending local state schools before going to St. Hilda's College, Oxford to study History from 1984-87.
-I graduated with a First Class degree, then undertook doctoral research in early modern German history at Clare College, Cambridge, under the supervision of Bob Scribner.
-I completed my Ph.D. thesis, Women, Gender and Power in Rothenburg ob der Tauber and its Rural Environs, 1500-c.1618, in 1995.
+I grew up in Chesterfield, Derbyshire, attending local non-selective state schools before going to St. Hilda's College, Oxford to study History from 1984-87.
+I graduated with a First Class degree, then undertook doctoral research in early modern German women's history at Clare College, Cambridge, under the supervision of Bob Scribner.
+My Ph.D. thesis, Women, Gender and Power in Rothenburg ob der Tauber and its Rural Environs, 1500-c.1618, analysed the ways in which urban and rural women's lives were shaped by gendered structures of power, using the immensely detailed legal records that survive in the City Archive of Rothenburg as a key source.
 I have been at the University of Essex since 1992 as Lecturer, Senior Lecturer, and (from 2014) Professor in European History.
 I have always been intrigued by the lives and actions of non-elite people in the past, especially in response to experiences of prosecution and trauma, and by the challenge of reconstructing their life-stories and understanding their agency from surviving historical records, few of which were written by them.
-My research has focused mainly on the exceptionally rich archive of the German city of Rothenburg ob der Tauber, with particular emphasis on the histories of witch-trials, magic, and gender, especially in the seventeenth century.
-I bring all these interests to bear in my current research, in which I investigate the biography, family history and identity of Michael Wuerth, a citizen-wheelwright from Rothenburg, who was accused of murder by witchcraft in 1663.
+My research has focused mainly on the exceptionally rich archive of the German city of Rothenburg ob der Tauber, with particular emphasis on the histories of witch-trials and gender in the 16th and 17th centuries.
+I bring these interests to bear in my current research, in which I investigate the identity and family relationships of Michael Wirth, a citizen-wheelwright from Rothenburg, who was accused of murder by witchcraft in 1663, and whose trial changed the course of his life and that of his wife, Barbara, and their children.
+I'm also more broadly interested in how histories of witchcraft as a form of gendered persecution can be shared and co-produced in contexts beyond academia - for example, with schools, writers and artists, and local communities.

 Qualifications